gavrielhan/smell-pred/README.md

 ## 📊 **Dataset**

 - **Source**: Filtered splits from pyrfume-data, containing only molecules with at least one of the four target odor labels: sweet, floral, mint, pungent.
+We obtained the organized files from the GitHub repository of [https://github.com/Q-bio-at-IIS/Mol-PECO](Mol-PECO), and then adapted them for our task.
 - **Files**:
   - `data/pyrfume_train_4odors.csv`
   - `data/pyrfume_val_4odors.csv`